 Along your hike you will come across giant’s kettles, prehistoric footprints of deer and dwarf elephants and 87 stone Ojizo-sama (bodhisattva statues that protect children and travelers)) that are connected to the 88 hallow grounds of Shikoku.
 The 88th statue is kept on the Rukaiji Temple grounds in the town of Takeno.
 At the end of the trail is Nekozaki Lighthouse, this marks the end of the trail and the northern-most point of Hyogo Prefecture.

 Part of the trail will take you on a narrow path through the thick forests of the peninsula.
 A beautiful hike in the autumn when you can see the changing of colors.

 At the tip of the peninsula is a white lighthouse standing watch over the cliffs that jut up from the Sea of Japan.
 On days with good weather and if conditions are just right, you can find fishermen on the lower rocks of the cliff.

-At the end of your hike and if you have the time, stick around for a beautiful sunset.
+At the end of your hike if you have the time, stick around the beach for a beautiful sunset.

 - Business Hours

 - A public park that is open year round, although hiking after nightfall is not suggested.

 About a 20 minute walk from JR Takeno Station

 - Language Support